CME muscles into Europe with new futures exchange

 "It tends to be difficult for new entrants to compete directly with incumbents in futures trading.
 The CME will need to offer something different in Europe, perhaps in terms of technology or clearing, and it is not immediately obvious what that will be."

-CME has also been canvassing metals traders about the viability of an aluminium contract to rival that of the London Metal Exchange, which has dominated the $80 billion market for decades, industry sources told Reuters earlier this month.
-[ID:nL4E8JH47Y]
+CME has also been canvassing metals traders about the viability of an aluminum contract to rival that of the London Metal Exchange, which has dominated the $80 billion market for decades, industry sources told Reuters earlier this month.

 CME shares dipped 0.2 percent to close at $53.99 on the Nasdaq on Monday.